The Gate Theatre and partners Trinity College Dublin and RTÉ to host a festival that will put on all 19 of Samuel Beckett's stage plays.

 'Happy Days' by the author Samuel Beckett with Marie Keane

-The festival was officially opened by Taoiseach Charles Haughey saying
+The Beckett Festival was opened by Taoiseach Charles Haughey who said,

 To all those admirers, followers, addicts of Beckett, I know they are looking forward to not just a festival, but to a feast.